The following information is only as accurate as the last update (January 13, 2023)! However, it is a starting point.

 – From a Feb.
 2007 Newsletter of the Diagnostic Services Laboratory, Atlantic Veterinary College, “The Presence of Ixodes scapularis ticks and the Potential for Lyme Disease on Prince Edward Island” – http://files.upei.ca/avc/diagnosticservices/newsletters/avcds_feb2007_vol1-01.pdf

-Alternative testing is available but the results are generally not accepted by non “Lyme Literate” Doctors so the information is more for your own peace of mind or that of your Naturopath or LLMD.
+Alternative testing is available but the results are generally not accepted by non “Lyme Literate” Doctors so the information is more for your own peace of mind or that of your LLMD, Naturopath, or other alternative/complementary health care provider.
 Testing is not cheap and is probably going to be out-of-pocket.
-You may want to consider having a free “consult” with Dr. Ernie Murakami (http://www.murakamicentreforlyme.org) so that you can get an idea of what co-infections you might have and see if testing for any of them is available via the mainstream medical field as a good start.
-Dr. Murakami is a retired Doctor in Hope, BC, who has made it his mission to educate about Lyme and tick borne diseases.
-There are also some symptom lists of possible co-infections included in this information document.
+You may want to consider reviewing the symptom lists for other tick-borne diseases that are noted earlier in this document so that you can get an idea of what co-infections you might have.
+You can also see if testing for any of them is available via the mainstream medical field.
 Co-infections are becoming more and more common and can hinder treatment so trying to find out what you have in that regard is just as important, if not more so, than Lyme.

-The two main private Labs that I am aware of are:
+The three main private Labs that I am aware of are:

 The following would be useful information to have if you are going to go the route of private testing: